Applicant's Guide: CanExport GAC-Led Delegations

 4. Eligible target markets

-In their applications, businesses must identify target markets.
-These are the countries (or, in some cases, regions within a country) where applicants wish to develop new export business.
+In their applications, businesses must identify up to 5 target markets.
+These are the countries where applicants wish to develop new export business.
+Under CanExport GAC-Led Delegations, a target market is typically the location of the trade mission or event.

 Target markets should be related to the applicant's international business development strategy